 We also recommend that you keep the burner tube and pilot assembly clean and free of dust and dirt.
 To clean these parts we recommend using compressed air no greater than 30 PSI.
 Your local computer store, hardware store or home center may carry compressed air in a can.
-You can use a vacuum cleaner in the blow position.
 If using compressed air in a can, please follow the directions on the can.
 If you don't follow directions on the can, you could damage the pilot assembly.

-- 1. Shut off the unit, including the pilot.
-Allow the unit to cool for at least thirty minutes. - Inspect burner, pilot and primary air inlet holes in rear burner for dust and dirt (see Figure 35). - 3.
+- 1. Shut off unit, including pilot.
+Allow unit to cool for at least thirty minutes. - Inspect burner, pilot and primary air inlet holes in rear burner for dust and dirt (see Figure 34). - 3.
 Blow air through the holes in the burner. - Remove any large particles of dust, dirt, lint or pet hair with a soft cloth or vacuum cleaner nozzle.

-- 5. Blow air into the primary air holes on the injector holder. - 6.
-In case any large clumps of dust have now been pushed into the burner repeat steps 3 and 4.
+- 5. Blow air into the primary air holes on the injector holder. - In case any large clumps of dust have now been pushed into the burner repeat steps 3 and 4.